 Each year, the Reinert Center offers fellowships for up to three full-time, permanent teaching faculty who have completed at least 2 years of teaching at the University.
 These fellowships are designed to create mutually-beneficial partnerships between Center staff and SLU faculty, to foster collaboration among SLU faculty on topics related to teaching and learning, and to enhance/supplement existing Center programs and resources.

 Reinert Center Fellows work on specific projects (that they propose) during the fellowship year; projects focus on a specific topic related to pedagogical strategies, course design, and/or research on teaching and learning.
 One fellowship - the Mary L. Stephen Faculty Fellowship for Scholarly Teaching - is awarded specifically for projects that focus on Scholarship of Teaching and Learning (SoTL) work; this fellowship is named in honor of the Center's former director, who retired in 2011 and continues to produce SoTL work today.
 Reinert Center Fellows receive a small stipend during their fellowship year.
 Faculty on SLU's Madrid campus are eligible to apply for these fellowships.

 Innovative Teaching Fellowships

 Each semester, the Reinert Center awards a small number of Innovative Teaching Fellowships to full-time, permanent teaching faculty who will teach in our highly-flexible, technology-rich classroom, the Learning Studio.

 Innovative Teaching Fellows spend the first semester of their fellowship working closely with Reinert Center staff to (re)design a course to be taught in the Learning Studio.
 The course is then taught in the Studio during the second semester of the fellowship period.
-The fellowship comes with either a stipend of $3200 or funds to cover the cost of a course release to support course (re)design work and various kinds of support from Reinert Center staff, including both pedagogical and technical support.
+The fellowship comes with either a stipend of $3200 or funds to cover the cost of a course release to support course (re)design work.
+It also includes various kinds of support from Reinert Center staff, including both pedagogical and technical support.